 Most hosts may be wondering whether they should create a printed or digital welcome book.
 There are pros and cons to both.
 Some guests prefer reading content in print form, as they dislike reading on a screen.
 Others may find a printed vacation rental welcome book off-putting to read.

 You should aim to try and please all your guests by creating both print and digital copies of your welcome book.
+Companies like Mixbook can create beautiful keepsakes both on and off the computer.
+You can save your file and keep your welcome book online, or ask them to print out physical books you can hand out to all of your guests.
 Message your guests asking them if they would prefer a digital copy emailed before they arrive, or if they’d prefer a printed book.